Jun-Meng/airpact6_InteractiveViewer/README.md

 CMAQ forecast into web artifacts and publishes them.
 It does not run the forecast itself — that is the separate operational pipeline (owned by Priom), which this project only reads from.

+This is an ongoing effort.
+Improvements and updates to the Viewer are implemented on a regular basis.

+Author: Jun Meng
+July 2 2026

 ---